ktk-2005/Feedbacker-Forum/docs/api.md

 }
 ```

-@returns 'OK' if question is succesfully added
+returns 'OK' if question is succesfully added

 ## Reactions